 All three sprits who reside here have interesting ways of interacting with people.

-Built to be a luxury hotel for the elite of society, the craftsmanship found inside is most impressive.
-Tom and I really enjoyed the tour!
-Flagler hired the best people, who had done great work in New York City, and other places of interest.
-To design this hotel for the well-to-do, Flagler picked two young architects John Carrere and Thomas Hastings, who also designed the New York Public Library and the House and Senate Office Buildings, located next to the Capitol in Washington, D.C.
+Built to be a luxury hotel for the elite of society, the Ponce de Leon featured impeccable craftsmanship inside.
+Tom and I really enjoyed the tour when we visited.
+Flagler hired the best people, who had done great work in New York City and other places.
+To design this hotel for the well-to-do, Flagler picked two young architects, John Carrere and Thomas Hastings, who also designed the New York Public Library and the House and Senate Office Buildings next to the Capitol in Washington, D.C.

 The mosaic tile floor is truly lovely.
-Tiffany also had worked with Thomas Edison in 1885 to develop decorative and stage lights for the Lyceum Theater in New York City, the first theater ever to have electric illumination.
-His range of materials included metalwork, furniture, jewelry, and ceramics in addition to glass.
-His glasswork can be found in Union Congregational Church in Montclair, N.J., Trinity Episcopal Church in St. Augustine, and Grace United Methodist Church
+Tiffany had also worked with Thomas Edison in 1885 to develop decorative and stage lights for the Lyceum Theater in New York City (the first theater ever to have electric illumination).
+His range of materials included metal, jewelry, and ceramics in addition to glass.
+His glassworks can be found in the Union Congregational Church in Montclair, N.J., the Trinity Episcopal Church in St. Augustine, and the Grace United Methodist Church.

-Perhaps hoping to get his son interested in finance, instead of music and the arts, Henry came up with a plan after his hotel coordinator quit.
-In 1894, Henry Flagler put his son, Harry Harkness Flagler in full control of his hotels, the Ponce de Leon, the Alcazar and the Cordova.
+Perhaps hoping to get his son interested in finance, (rather than music and the arts), Henry came up with a plan after his hotel coordinator quit in 1894.
+He put his son in full control of his hotels: the Ponce de Leon, the Alcazar, and the Cordova.
 Uh oh!
-Perhaps both men wanted a better relationship, but it isn’t easy working with relatives, and it was a disaster.
+Perhaps both men wanted a better relationship, but it often isn’t easy working with relatives; and in this case, it was a disaster.

 The Great Depression was a tough time in St. Augustine.
 In 1932 two of the Flagler hotels, the Alcazar and the Cordova and its casino closed, putting a lot of people out of work.
 Ponce de Leon managed to stay open, and eked out a living.